 To make an unrestricted immediate contribution to the department with an outright gift of cash.

 Thomas E. Starzl Transplantation Institute Development Department

 Pittsburgh, PA 15213

-Frank Sarris knows quality.
-He grew his business, Sarris Candies, based in Canonsburg, Pennsylvania, from the basement of his home to two locations and a 120,000- square-foot production facility.
-His success, he will tell you, comes from never compromising on quality.
+Frank Sarris knew quality.
+He grew his business, Sarris Candies, based in Canonsburg, Pennsylvania, from the basement of his home to two locations and a 120,000-square-foot production facility.
+His success came from never compromising on quality.

 Quality also shaped Frank’s positive experience as a kidney transplant recipient at the Starzl Institute.
 His transplant was from a living, non-related donor, at a time when most living kidney donors were related to the recipient.
 Frank was also one of the first patients to benefit from a protocol pioneered at the Starzl Institute that greatly reduces the amount of immunosuppressive (anti-rejection) medication that patients need after receiving a donor organ.

-After his transplant, with his quality of life restored, Frank is back at his candy store, making life a little sweeter for others.
+After his transplant, with his quality of life restored, Frank returned to his candy store, making life a little sweeter for others.
 He and his wife, Athena, decided to support the ongoing clinical research that made his experience possible.
 They created the Sarris Clinical Endowment — the first of its kind at the Starzl Institute — to support these clinical advances.
-This new fund will ensure that more improvements in care will bring better outcomes to future generations of patients.
+This fund will ensure that more improvements in care will bring better outcomes to future generations of patients.
 And that truly is a very sweet gift.